gravitational/teleport/docs/4.1/admin-guide.md

 ## Getting Help

+If you need help please ask on our [forum](https://community.gravitational.com).
+If you're a paying customer, please open a tick via our control panel.

-Please open an [issue on Github](https://github.com/gravitational/teleport/issues).
-Alternatively, you can reach through the contact form on our [website](https://gravitational.com/).
+If you find a bug, please open an [issue on Github](https://github.com/gravitational/teleport/issues).

 For commercial support, custom features or to try our commercial edition, [Teleport Enterprise](/enterprise/), please reach out to us: